mathieubouhelier/wallApp/README.md

 ## Prerequisites

-NODE and MYSQL must be installed and running
+NODE and MYSQL must be installed and MSQL service must be running

 ## How to install and start this app?